October 2013 – Present

 - Participating nonprofits will be mentored as they implement earned-income plans.

 - Participating nonprofits will learn and share from each other at key times.

 - Consultants will track and monitor progress for a year following the implementation of the earned-income plans.

 Is there a fee to participate?

-Four new nonprofits from Manatee, Sarasota, and Charlotte counties have opted to take on the 30-month process that will provide the opportunity to develop and implement business plans to build capacity, boost revenue, and strengthen their impact in the region during 2017:
+Four nonprofits from Manatee, Sarasota, and Charlotte counties have opted to take on the 30-month process that will provide the opportunity to develop and implement business plans to build capacity, boost revenue, and strengthen their impact in the region during 2017 and 2018:

 Humane Society of Manatee County

 Prospect Riding Center